gonggr/Dual-k-space-and-image-space-correction-for-MRI-images-acquired-with-instability-and-inhomogeneity/README.md

 % MATLAB version: R2021a

 The method allows 3 different modalities:

 0) Instability correction.
 1) Inhomogeneity correction.
 2) Full correction (instability and inhomogeneity).

-0) Requieres as input a complex MRI image.
+- The modality "0" requieres as input a complex MRI image.
-1) Requieres as input 2 MRI images acquired with inverted read gradients (the data for this case can be complex or real).
+- The modality "1" requieres as input 2 MRI images acquired with inverted read gradients (the data for this case can be complex or real).
-2) Requieres as input 2 complex MRI images acquired with inverted read gradients.
+- The modality "2" requieres as input 2 complex MRI images acquired with inverted read gradients.

 - run_full_correction_main.m